JMSDOnline/vstacklet/README.md

 - [x] phpMyAdmin (w/ option prompt)
 - [x] CSF (w/ option prompt)
 - [x] VS-Backup standalone kit (included in FULL Kit also)
-- [ ] Full support for Ubuntu 16.04 & Debian 8 [wip]
+- [ ] Full support for Ubuntu 18.04/20.04 & Debian 9/10/11 [wip]
 - [ ] Nginx + Page Speed building
-- [ ] Build SSL with LetsEncrypt
+- [ ] Build SSL with LetsEncrypt [wip]

 ### Additional Notes and honorable mentions

 This is a modification of it's original branch provided by <a href="https://github.com/jbradach/quick-lemp/" target="_blank">quick-lemp</a>.
 The scripts within VStacklet LEMP Kit come with heavy modifications to  the origianl quick-lemp script... in this regards, these two scripts are entirely separate and not similar to one another.
 Quick-LEMP is mentioned as it started the VStacklet Kit Project... what was to be a simply pull request to it's original owner, took on a new scope and thus simply became a new project.
-The changes include ushering in __CSF__, __Varnish__ as well as installing and configuring __Sendmail__ and __phpMyAdmin__ for ease of use.
+The changes include ushering in __CSF__, __Varnish__ as well as installing and configuring __Sendmail__ and __phpMyAdmin__ for ease of use... and many other changes.
+The original quick-lemp script is still available and can be found at the link above.
+Although, it is no longer being maintained.

 Quick-Lemp is geared towards python based application installs and using default Boilerplate templates on Nginx/stable versions of no higher than 1.8.
 This limits the use of new functions and features in Nginx, nothing wrong with that, but some of us are sticklers for a recent version.